Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/01-taxonomic.md

 ---
 ## What is taxonomic assignment?

 Taxonomic assignment is the process of assigning a sequence to a specific taxon.
-In this case we will be assigning metagenome-assembled genomes (MAGs), which are bins containing contigs.
-You may see these referred to as Operational Taxonomic Units (OTUs), particularly if you are dealing with amplicon sequences.
+In this case we will be assigning our raw short reads but you can also assign metagenome-assembled genomes (MAGs), which we will be generating in next week's lesson.

 These assignments are done by comparing our sequence to a database.
 These searches can be done in many different ways, and against a variety of databases.
 There are many programs for doing taxonomic mapping, almost all of them follows one of the next strategies: